 Chairman’s Report:

-Mr. Jones informed the Board the County Economic Development committee met the previous evening and unanimously approved recommending approval of a contribution on $460,000 to CEDC for 2017.
+Mr. Jones informed the Board the County Economic Development committee met the previous evening and unanimously approved recommending approval of $460,000 in county funding to CEDC for 2017.
 He stated he was very optimistic about the money being approved by the full board.
 He stated it was very gratifying to hear the level of satisfaction the Economic Development committee has with the working relationship with CEDC and Mr. Tucker.
-He stated the 2017 contract with the county would be the next item addressed.

-Mr. Jones stated the Broadband committee met the previous night as well.
+Mr. Jones stated the county’s Broadband subcommittee met the previous night as well.
 He noted the mapping project continued, with the next phase mapping the county, town by town.
 He stated Mid-Hudson Cablevision and G-Tel made presentations to the committee regarding the awards from NYS Broadband.
 Supervisor Grattan had stated some traction had been gained in the idea of enlarging franchising agreements regionally, which would perhaps allow for leverage of county-wide agreements.

 Mr. Jones informed the Board the employee manual had been reviewed and revised several times, resulting in the final document that would be discussed later in the meeting.
-He noted the document may seem cumbersome in a small organization, but stated the current regulations made it necessary.
+He noted the document may seem cumbersome in a small organization, but stated the current legal and regulatory environment made it necessary.

-Mr. Jones stated that he, Ms. Wilber along with board members Mr. Lapenn, Ms. Sterling and Mr. Stair had set up a meeting for some of the second and part-time homeowners in the county.
-The purpose was to determine how best to fully engage them in opportunities in the county, including mentoring small businesses and expertise.
+Mr. Jones stated that Mr. Tucker and, Ms. Wilber, along with board members Mr. Lapenn, Ms. Sterling and Mr. Stair, have been working on setting up a meeting for a group of second and part-time homeowners in the county.
+The purpose was to determine how better to engage them with the business community in the county, including mentoring small businesses and expertise.
 He stated the meeting was planned for November 12th at Columbia Greene Community College from 9:30am to 11:00am.
-He stated the meeting would be treated as an expanded focus group, which could provide the basis of another newsletter.
+He stated the meeting would be treated as an expanded focus group, which could provide the basis for additional engagement going forward.
 Mr. Jones encouraged the board to provide the names of any part-time residents they felt would have the appropriate business background to either himself or Ms. Wilber and invitations would be sent.

-Mr. Jones reminded the board he was the Columbia County representative on the Workforce Development Board.
+Mr. Jones reminded the board he was the Columbia County representative on the Columbia-Greene Workforce Development Board.
 He noted that countywide employers were have difficulty finding employees.
-In order to be proactive, Mr. Jones would be forming a Workforce Development Committee.
+In order to be proactive, CEDC would be forming a Workforce Development and Education Committee.
 He noted that Dr. Suttmeier, Ms. Johns, Ms. Fritsch and Mr. Polemis had already agreed to serve on the committee.
 He anticipated holding an organizational meeting in November.

 Mr. Jones informed the board that early in November a schedule of meetings would be forwarded to the Board.
-He noted the goal was to have quarterly meetings with the exception of special circumstances.
+He noted the goal was to have quarterly committee meetings except for loan, which hopefully will have loan activity enough to require monthly meetings.

 President and CEO Report:

 Mr. Tucker stated he would give the highlights of the quarterly report distributed in the meeting packet.
 He noted that one focus had been on marketing and communications, and trying to be informative without overwhelming the recipients.
-He stated emails had been more focused and the number of articles in the newsletters would be reduced.
-He stated there was currently a 50% open rate on emails.
+He stated CEDC emails had been more focused and the number of articles in the newsletters would be reduced.

 Mr. Tucker stated the employee manual had been drafted, revised and completed; the RFP for the copier had been completed and awarded.
 He informed the board the RFP for the new computers had been sent out and he was awaiting the proposals, which were due later in the week.
-He stated the copier quote had been reduced by $100/month.
-Additionally, he was in process of doing the insurance RFP.
-He stated he was trying to move the renewals to the same dates and would be investigating changing agents.
+Additionally, he was in process of reviewing insurance renewals in an effort to have co-terminus policy renewal dates and to solicit proposals.